-Susan has been a part of the Library Youth Department for over 10 years as a storyteller and facilitator for Children’s Programs.
-She enjoys visiting area preschools and bringing books to life for the children and showing kids and adults that reading is fun!
+Susan has been a part of the Youth Team for over 10 years as a storyteller and facilitator for early reading in local preschools via the GROW outreach program.
+She enjoys visiting area preschools and bringing books to life, showing kids and adults that reading is fun!
 An advocate for early literacy, Susan’s motto is “Read early, read often."

 Hart Memorial Library